-- Give dependent subscribers the opportunity to request ‘member-level’ EOBs, sent directly to the dependent subscriber who received the care, rather than to the primary subscriber on the insurance plan.
+- Gives dependent subscribers the opportunity to request ‘member-level’ EOBs, sent directly to the dependent subscriber who received the care, rather than to the primary subscriber on the insurance plan.

-- Allow dependent subscribers to receive EOBs at an alternate address or over email.
+- Allows dependent subscribers to receive EOBs at an alternate address or over email.

-- Require insurers to use generic information about sensitive health care services on EOBs, such as “office visit” or “medical care” rather than more explicit descriptions of services.
+- Requires insurers to use generic information about sensitive health care services on EOBs, such as “office visit” or “medical care” rather than more explicit descriptions of services.

-- Require insurers to clearly inform all subscribers of their options to request confidential EOBs.
+- Requires insurers to clearly inform all subscribers of their options to request confidential EOBs.

 An Act Relative to Protecting Access to Confidential Health Care

 Sponsored by Senator Karen Spilka and Representative Kate Hogan